-CONS 486 SOIL AND GROUNDWATER REMEDIATION Spring, 3 credit hours
+SOIL AND GROUNDWATER REMEDIATION Spring, 3 credit hours

 Students learn about the different types and characteristics of soil and groundwater contaminants.
 Remedial methods and technologies for soil and groundwater contamination are examined.
 There is review and discussion of federal and state guidance, regulations, and other pertinent legislation.
 Three hours of lecture per week.
-Prerequisites: Advanced Surveying (CONS 203) or Introduction to Geographic Information Systems (CONS 350), Hydrology and Hydrogeology (CONS 385), Soil Mechanics (CONS or permission of instructor.

-314), Water and Wastewater Treatment (CONS 387),
+Prerequisites: Advanced Surveying (CONS 203) or Introduction to Geographic Information Systems (CONS 350), Hydrology and Hydrogeology (CONS 385), Soil Mechanics (CONS 314), Water and Wastewater Treatment (CONS 387), or permission of instructor.

-CONS 487 WATER RESOURCES ANALYSIS, MANAGEMENT, AND DESIGN
+WATER RESOURCES ANALYSIS, MANAGEMENT, AND DESIGN Spring, 3 credit hours